lmame/Sample-Library-Public/README.md

 # Sample-Library-Public
 History:
 * Version:
+* 1.0, 2018/11/10, Converting the project to 18-8.1.
+WARNING!
+You still need nodeJs 6.11.2 and Yarn 0.27.5.
+Instructions on BMC Documentation are not totally correct for now so keep those versions to build this example for now...
 * 0.9, 2018/09/18, Converting the project to 18-8.
 * 0.8, 2018/08/18, adding two new examples (https://github.com/lmame/Sample-Library-Public/commit/b6cb60467f896cf69f77b12519eef57d056c30d7),
 * 0.7, 2018/08/12, adding one new example (https://github.com/lmame/Sample-Library-Public/commit/2116f63828f635b2ba02b58fe4595370fdb2f00c),